-- Place the chains on the ground near the tires.
-Untangle the chains on the ground until you have them laying flat.
+- Place the chains on the ground near the front of the tires of the driving wheels.

-- If your chains have some kind of tensioning system, make sure the cam tensioners or self-tensioner mechanisms are on the outside of the wheel for easy access.
+- If your chains have some kind of tensioning system, make sure the mechanisms are on the outside of the wheel for easy access.

 Mount the Snow Chains

-- Tighten the chains.
-This step will vary depending on the type of chains you have.
-Some snow tire chains have self-tightening systems or tightening ratchets you can use on the chains.
-Others have separate rubber tighteners.
+- Tighten the chains; some snow chains have self-tightening systems or tightening ratchets you can use, while others have separate rubber tighteners.

 Removing the Snow Chains

-- Unhook the fasteners.
-It's best if the fasteners are sitting on top of the wheel.
+- Roll forward so the fasteners are on top of the wheel.